ldjhust/FSImageViewer/README.md

 # FSImageViewer

 # Introduction
-A lightweight framework that simulate WeiXin's image viewer use Swift2.0
+A lightweight framework that simulate WeiXin's image viewer use Swift2.0.

+use Xcode 7.0 to run the sample code.

 ![(shown)](https://github.com/ldjhust/FSImageViewer/blob/master/demogif.gif)